-A one-off machine built by speedway world champion Bruce Penhall for his son Connor Penhall is our main focus on this week’s Two-Stroke Tuesday.
-We have a new product from Ride Engineering featured in 2-Stroke Hardware and our 2-Stroke Behind The Build section brought to you by Fly Racing give you an exclusive look at our KTM 500 project with the crew at The Ride Shop AZ.
+Since hitting up Costa Mesa Speedway a week or so ago all we can think about is this cool one-off machine built by speedway world champion Bruce Penhall for his son Connor Penhall.
+So that is our main focus on this week’s Two-Stroke Tuesday.
+We have a product from Ride Engineering featured in 2-Stroke Hardware and our 2-Stroke Behind The Build section brought to you by Fly Racing gives you an exclusive look at our KTM 500 project with the crew at The Ride Shop AZ.
 We have four different two-stroke videos in 2-Stroke Theater for your viewing enjoyment.
 If you like all the custom builds this week don’t miss the exclusive link at the bottom of this post to another insane 500cc project.

 The original bike was built for Connor in 2001 when he wanted to give speedway a try.
 Andy Johnson and Donnie Odom sponsored Connor and he raced a few local races but gave up the Speedway racing because of his passion for motocross and off-road.
 After Connor passed away, we wanted to track down his old speedway bike, restore it.
 The bike is on display in the Connor Concrete Cutting office to give everyone a little reminder of his passion for two wheels.